Computex: Beginning

-The Reopening of the Taipei Songshan Airport Exhibition Hall
+Reopening of Taipei Songshan Airport Exhibition Hall

 In 1989, due to the shortcoming of the expo grounds, the Foreign Trade Council Exhibition Hall was put back into use.
 Yet there is still a shortage of space, and several major companies have to resort to using a single stand to display their products, bringing down the expo quality.
 The second year, 1990, the sponsors split up the display content into inland sales and foreign sales to solve the falling quality problem.
 The inland sales part was canceled in 1991, and transformed into the Taipei Computer Application Show in the August of the same year.

 Opening of the New Exhibition Hall

-After the show return to pure foreign sales route, it triggered a hotel reservation boom.
-After which, several companies start to search for a better negotiation environment in the neighborhood.
-Thus setting their eyes on the Grand Hyatt Taipei close by, which offered a good place with a decently low rental fee.
+After the show return to pure foreign sales route, it triggered increase in hotel reservations.
+After which, several companies start to search for a better environment in the neighborhood.
+Thus setting their eyes on the Grand Hyatt Taipei close by, which offered a good place with a comparatively low rental fee.
 And that caused the effect that due to company rental, the Grand Hyatt Taipei always run out of rooms during the expo period.

 In 1995, the Taipei International Convention Center officially became part of the expo ground.
 This enticed some international companies such as Intel to join the expo.
 On top of that, due to the floor distribution, some large-scale seminars also transferred their display into the exhibition.
 Furthermore, the sponsoring group gathers the companies that have great potentials to display their product in the same floor in order to improve their impressions.
 Then, in 2000, after the Taipei World Trade 2nd Exhibition Hall joined the expo, major motherboard-producing companies continued to join the expo.
 And in 2002, the sponsors released several stands to semiconductor foundries.

 But in 2003, due to the worldwide panic on SARS, the expo was on the fringe of canceling.
 Yet, following the agreement of the company, sponsor and medias, the expo was delayed to September, in sync to the completion of the A21 Exhibition Hall (Taipei World Trade 3rd Exhibition Hall).
 Along with the work that allows the participating companies to transfer to the new Exhibition Hall, there was the shrink in the crowd from the CeBIT Asia previously.
 That which caused the number of people coming to this expo to increase dramatically.
 And it is from then on, after 2004, the tradition of having all four exhibition halls (1st, 2nd, 3rd Taipei World Trade Exhibition Hall, and the Taipei International Convention Center) to open simultaneously, raising the Computex Taipei to become the 2nd largest computer and technology fairs in the world.